2019 Zhuhai Championships

 The 2019 Zhuhai Championships was a men's tennis tournament played on outdoor hard courts.
-It was the 1st edition of the Zhuhai Championships (replacing the Shenzhen Open), and part of the ATP Tour 250 series of the 2019 ATP Tour.
-It took place at the Hengqin International Tennis Center in Zhuhai, China, from September 23–29.
+It was the inaugural edition of the Zhuhai Championships (replacing the Shenzhen Open), and part of the ATP Tour 250 series of the 2019 ATP Tour.
+It took place at the Hengqin International Tennis Center in Zhuhai, China, from September 23 until September 29, 2019.
+Seventh-seeded Alex de Minaur won the singles title.